nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   -- ...
 ```

-**Note:** As a bonus, since I'm using [monad-logger-aeson](https://hackage.haskell.org/package/monad-logger-aeson) for logging, we could get rid of `runLogging` by implementing a `MonadLogger` instance for `AppProject` and all the other request handler monads.
-For details on how to do that, please refer to [this post](https://nicolashery.com/monadlogger-without-loggingt/).

 Some of these helper functions remind me of the "embed" pattern described by Matt Parsons in his book [Production Haskell](https://leanpub.com/production-haskell):

 > The general pattern that I recommend is to *embed* things into your App